egor-tensin/cimple/doc/rationale.md

 Rationale
 =========

+*A word of warning*: this was written in August 2022, when I was especially mean-spirited and upset with the existing solutions.
+The opinions here might come as unnecessarily harsh, and might be sometimes factually wrong.

 I started this project because the existing solutions sucked.
 I wanted a CI system that adheres to the following criteria.